 1. Phishing Scams

-How It Works: Fake websites or emails mimic real crypto platforms, tricking users into entering login details.
+How It Works: Fake websites or emails mimic real crypto platforms.

 - Always check website URLs carefully.